How many terms are in AAT? Contributing and obtaining the data.

 Contributions: The Getty vocabularies are compiled resources that grow through contributions from various Getty projects and outside institutions.
 Contributors to the Getty vocabularies include museums, libraries, archives, special collections, visual resources collections, bibliographic and documentation projects, and large translation projects.

-Obtaining the data: The Getty vocabulary data can be obtained a) on the Getty Web site, free of charge, for searching individual terms and names, b) by licensing the raw data files in XML and relational tables, and c) as Linked Open Data (LOD).
+Obtaining the data: The Getty vocabulary data can be obtained a) on the Getty Web site, free of charge, for searching individual terms and names, b) by accessing XML, relational tables, APIs, and Linked Open Data (LOD); all formats are provided by the J. Paul Getty Trust under the Open Data Commons Attribution License (ODC-By) 1.0.
 The data is refreshed every two weeks.

 What are Scope Notes?